glevv/obscure_stats/SECURITY.md

 Thanks for helping make this repository safe for everyone!

-We take the security of the open source code repositories seriously and follow the security guidelines and services provided by GitHub.
+Authors of `obscure_stats` library take the security of the open source code repositories seriously and follow the security guidelines and services provided by GitHub.

 ## Supported Versions